Laurence D. Marks

-Laurence Daniel Marks (born July 4, 1954) is an American emeritus professor of materials science and engineering at Northwestern University.
+Laurence Daniel Marks (born July 4, 1954) is an American physicist.
+He is a professor emeritus of materials science and engineering at Northwestern University.
 He has contributed to the study of nanoparticles and worked in the fields of electron microscopy, diffraction, and crystallography.

 Early life and education

-Marks attended Trinity School of John Whitgift in Croydon; he played chess competitively for the school and won the British Chess Championship Under 21 in 1973.
+Marks attended Trinity School of John Whitgift in Croydon, England.
+He played chess competitively for the school and won the British Chess Championship Under 21 in 1973.

-Marks attended King's College at the University of Cambridge and graduated in 1976 with a B.A. in chemistry.
+Marks graduated from King's College, Cambridge, with a B.A. in chemistry in 1976.
 From 1976 to 1980, he was a research student at the Cavendish Laboratory at Cambridge, where he worked with Archibald Howie on electron microscopy and the structure of metal crystals.
-He received his Ph.D. in physics from Cambridge in 1980.
-His dissertation topic was The Structure of Small Silver Particles.
+He received his Ph.D. in physics from the University of Cambridge in 1980.
+His dissertation was titled, The Structure of Small Silver Particles.

 Career

 From 1980 to 1983, Marks was a post-doctoral research assistant at the Cavendish Laboratory.
 From 1983 to 1985, he was a post-doctoral research assistant with the Department of Physics at Arizona State University in Tempe, Arizona.